dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/signalr.md

 ## Maximum receive message size

-*This section only applies to Blazor Server apps and hosted Blazor WebAssembly solutions that implement SignalR.*
+*This section only applies to projects that implement SignalR.*

 The maximum incoming SignalR message size permitted for hub methods is limited by the <xref:Microsoft.AspNetCore.SignalR.HubOptions.MaximumReceiveMessageSize?displayProperty=nameWithType> (default: 32 KB).
 SignalR messages larger than <xref:Microsoft.AspNetCore.SignalR.HubOptions.MaximumReceiveMessageSize> throw an error.
 The framework doesn't impose a limit on the size of a SignalR message from the hub to a client.